Top Cybersecurity Technologies for 2023

 Potential Threat: As security protections advance, hacker attacks also become more sophisticated.
-Without the proper safeguards, sensitive or classified information is at risk of being stolen, erased, or altered.
+Without the proper safeguards, sensitive information is at risk of being stolen, erased, or altered.

 Definition: BIOS (Basic Input / Output System) is a customized firmware component used during the booting process for hardware initialization and managing data flow between a computer's operating systems and attached devices.

 Potential Threat: If the BIOS is not secured, then hackers can easily access and manipulate a computer's information, gaining control over your system up to the highest level.
 Oftentimes, these data breaches are extremely hard to detect, even when using high-level scanning and other protective measures.

 Response: A BIOS can be secured with passwords, drive encryption, or a trusted platform module (TPM) to ensure that only authorized personnel have access to a computer's data and functionalities.